Law Society of Hong Kong: Finance

 In 2006, the Society's income was HK$86.0 million, HK$46.26 million being raised through annual practising certificate fees and membership subscriptions.

 In 2007, the Society's income was HK$91.6 million, HK$47.7 million being raised through annual practising certificate fees and membership subscriptions.

 The fee for a practising certificate was HK$6,800 and the fee for membership subscription was HK$1,200.

 The Society had an annual income budget of HK$80.6 million for 2007.

 In 2017, the Society generated an income of HK$103 million, out of which HK$47 million was raised through annual practising certificate fees.
 The annual practising certificate fee in 2017 was HK$5,000 and membership fee was HK$800.

-Artistic Work

-On the 22nd of July 2022, the Society uploaded a music video of 《Love for Hong Kong – 法治新一代》, "a song dedicated to the learning and protection of the rule of law amongst the general public, in particular young people", to its official YouTube channel.
-The song was composed and lyricized by the preceding president Pang.
-The video description states that it featured the singing and dancing performance of Eastern District Youth and Children’s Choir, a group of children, incumbent president C. M. Chan, and other council members.